finbourne/lusid-sdk-python-preview/sdk/docs/InstrumentsApi.md

 # Create an instance of the API class
 api_instance = lusid.InstrumentsApi(lusid.ApiClient(configuration))
 identifier_type = 'identifier_type_example' # str | The identifier type of the instrument, e.g., \"Figi\"
-identifier = 'identifier_example' # str | The identifier of the instrument to delete properties from. property_key = 'property_key_example' # str | The property key of the property that will have its history shown. (optional) identifier_effective_at = 'identifier_effective_at_example' # str | The effective datetime of the instrument identifier.
-The property history of a property belonging to the associated instrument is listed.
+identifier = 'identifier_example' # str | The value of the identifier for the requested instrument. property_key = 'property_key_example' # str | The property key of the property that will have its history shown. (optional) identifier_effective_at = 'identifier_effective_at_example' # str | The effective datetime used to resolve the instrument from the provided identifier.
 Defaults to the current LUSID system datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to list the instrument's property history.
 Defaults to return the current datetime if not supplied. (optional) filter = 'filter_example' # str | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) page = 'page_example' # str | The pagination token to use to continue listing properties from a previous call to get property time series.
 This value is returned from the previous call.
 If a pagination token is provided the filter, effectiveAt, and asAt fields              must not have changed since the original request. (optional)